sharks619/Sign2Speech/README.md

 - Speech2Sign: (Not included in this repository) Converts spoken language into sign language using a 3D avatar.
 - Multi-party Communication: (Not included in this repository) Facilitates group communication with real-time speech and sign language translation.

-## How to Use
-To run the Sign2Speech feature:

-Clone the repository:
-git clone <repository-url>
-Install dependencies:
-pip install -r requirements.txt
-Run the translation script:
-python sign2speech.py
-(Optional) Use a webcam or pre-recorded video for input by modifying the input_source in the code.

 ## Future Work
 We plan to expand this feature by: